 A person who files a claim is a “claimant”.
 A claimant files a claim against a “respondent”.
 A respondent can also file a "counterclaim" against the claimant in the same claim.

 All parties are required to submit their claims / counterclaims online through

 The applicable fees for filing a claim or counterclaim are:

 Memorandum of Consent must be filed/uploaded.

 After a claim is filed, a Consultation date will be fixed for parties to appear before the Registrar in Court.
 At a Consultation, the Registrar will:

 Note: Lawyers are not allowed to represent any of the parties in proceedings before the Tribunals.

-Where a case is fixed for Hearing, the Hearing can occur within 24 hours of the date of the Consultation.
-At the Hearing, both parties will have a chance to present their cases to the Referee.
-The Referee will listen to the parties’ evidence, the evidence of witnesses (if any) and make a decision on the merits of the case and in accordance with the law.
+After a case is fixed for Hearing, the Hearing can occur within 24 hours of the date of the Consultation.
+At the Hearing, both parties will have a chance to present their cases to the Tribunal Magistrate.
+The Tribunal Magistrate will consider the parties’ documents or other evidence, the evidence of witnesses (if any) and make a decision on the case in accordance with the law.